Vartalus/CustomAbilityIcons/README.md

 ## Description
 This addon affects the following areas:
 - **Skill Styles:** The skill's normal icon found in the ability bar can be replaced with the selected skill style icon.
-- **Scribed Skills:** The appropriate recolor of the original icon of a scribed skill can be replaced, based on the focus script that's been used.
+- **Scribed Skills:** The appropriate recolor of the original icon of a scribed skill can replace its default icon, based on the focus script that's been used.
 - **Base Game Icons:** Specifically for the destruction staff skill Pulsar (Impulse morph) while using a frost staff, the base game icon can be replaced with something a bit more frosty.

 ## Customization